spatie/docs.spatie.be-old/resources/views/menu/v1/html/appending-and-prepending-html.md

 ---
-title: Content Outside of the Menu
+title: Appending and Prepending Html
 ---

 You can append and prepend html outside of the `ul` tag with similarly named functions.
 This is useful for submenu titles or separators.